ed50245/crate/docs/general/ddl/data-types.rst

 length strings.
 All unicode characters are allowed.

 The optional length specification ``n`` is a positive :ref:`integer
-<data-type-numeric>` that defines the maximum length, in characters, of the
+<type-numeric>` that defines the maximum length, in characters, of the
 values that have to be stored or cast.
 The minimum length is ``1``.
-The maximum length is defined by the upper :ref:`integer <data-type-numeric>` range.
+The maximum length is defined by the upper :ref:`integer <type-numeric>` range.

 An attempt to store a string literal that exceeds the specified length of the character data type results in an error.